-The Group did not have any financial liabilities measured at fair value at 31 December 2014.
+The Group did not have any financial liabilities measured at fair value at 31 December 2018 and 2017.

-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2014: Nil).
+During the year ended 31 December 2018, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2017: Nil).

-34. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+33. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise bank loans, other interest-bearing loans, available-for-sale investments, equity investments at fair value through profit or loss, and cash and bank balances.
+The Group's principal financial instruments comprise other interest-bearing loans, available-for-sale investments, equity investments at FVTOCI, equity investments at fair value through profit or loss, and cash and bank balances.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various financial assets and liabilities such as other receivables and other payables, which arise directly from its operations.